pjbazin/wpwg-demo/README.md

 Look at the video recording for a quick tour ot the user experience: [Video](MoreInfo/VeggieShop%2BWhiteCollar-0.8.mp4)

-To be browsed using a compliant client ([i.e. Tommy Thorsen one](https://github.com/tommythorsen/webpayments-demo/tree/gh-pages/clients))
+To be browsed using a compliant client ([i.e. Tommy's Chromium](https://github.com/tommythorsen/webpayments-demo/tree/gh-pages/clients))

 ## Current Features
 -	Handles multiple payment methods: